Minjun-KANG/WIN32-API-learning/README.md

 # WIN32-API-learning

-This is a learning of the WIN32 API covered in 2018.
-It covers printing each shape, text box, message box, keyboard, mouse, bmp copy, resource usage, getting handles from other windows, and Direct 2D.
+WIN32 API This is the learning of WIN32 API covered in 2018.
+It deals with each shape print, textbox, messagebox, keyboard, mouse, bmp copy, using resource, get handle at another window and Direct 2D.

+Hello, I am Minjun-KANG.
+This directory contains simple WIN32 API.
+Unlike other repositories, you can view the contents by file name without a special table of contents.

+* The file is written in Korean.